rogeralmeida/rogeralmeida.github.io/source/_posts/2016-04-09-how-i-found-a-job-at-sydney.markdown

 ## English
 ![](/images/learn_english.jpg "Learn English")

 To live abroad you have to at least speak English.
 So, if you can read this post it is a huge step.
 I studied English for 18 months and worked with it so I could develop it.
-Maybe I will create another post share how I learned English.
+Maybe I will create another post sharing how I learned English.

 **Component 1: Learn English**